thenicebro/scenarios/linux/challenge-find-file-location/step2.md

-# Using The Locate Command
+# Using the Locate Command

 ## Introduction